Adroiti/docs-for-code-review-tools/TSLint/type-literal-delimiter.md

-Pattern: Type literal delimiter
+Pattern: Malformed delimiter for type literal

 Issue: -

 ## Description

-Checks that type literal members are separated by semicolons.
-Enforces a trailing semicolon for multiline type literals.
+Checks that type literal members are separated by `;`.
+Enforces a trailing `;` for multiline type literals.

 ## Further Reading